brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Option: `reset_cloudflared_files`

-In case something went wrong or you want to reset your Cloudflare tunnel for some other reason (e.g., switch to another Cloudflare account), you can reset all your local Cloudflare files by setting this option to `true`.
+In case something went wrong or you want to reset your Cloudflare Tunnel for some other reason (e.g., switch to another Cloudflare account), you can reset all your local Cloudflare files by setting this option to `true`.